small-tech/site.js/README.md

 $ web-server global site
 ```

-For example, use [ngrok](https://ngrok.com/) (Pro+) with a custom domain name that you set in your `hostname` file (e.g., in `/etc/hostname` or via `hostnamectl set-hostname <hostname>` or the equivalent for your platform).
+Then use, for example, [ngrok](https://ngrok.com/) (Pro+) to point a custom domain name to your temporary staging server.
+Make sure you set your `hostname` file (e.g., in `/etc/hostname` or via `hostnamectl set-hostname <hostname>` or the equivalent for your platform) to match your domain name.
 The first time you hit your server via your hostname it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.

 When you start your server using the `global` command, it will run as a regular process.
 It will not be restarted if it crashes or if you exit the foreground process or restart the computer.